 Many factors affect which housing option you should choose.
 Your decision should be made based on the building's proximity to your classes/dining halls/libraries, age of the building, bathroom options, roommate matching options, room size, price and whether or not you are guaranteed placement into the room when you sign up.
 Unlike the traditional on-campus residence halls, the luxury residence halls guarantee placement when you sign up.
 They are also closer than many traditional dorms to your classes, dining halls and libraries.
 They are the closest options to Sorority Row, and they offer the largest, newest rooms at the most affordable cost per month.

 The University of Florida campus is very, very large—but the far majority of classes are located in the North East quadrant of campus, and most freshman take classes within a handful of buildings including Turlington, Carleton, Little, and Norman Hall.
-Ivy House is the closest residence hall to Norman Hall and Windsor Hall is just a 3 minute walk to Norman Hall.
-In fact, Windsor and Ivy are located closer than many of the traditional University of Florida residence halls.
+Ivy House is the closest residence hall to Norman Hall.
+In fact, Ivy is located closer than many of the traditional University of Florida residence halls.
 While living in the luxury dorms, you're just steps from your classes, libraries, sorority row, intramurals, professor's offices, and the main student hangouts around campus.
 It's the perfect location.

 No problem.
-Windsor Hall & Ivy House offer professional roommate matching based on each student's unique personality profile, including study and sleeping habits, personality, age, social activities, cleanliness and more.
+Ivy House offers professional roommate matching based on each student's unique personality profile, including study and sleeping habits, personality, age, social activities, cleanliness and more.
 This is critically important for ensuring roommates get along well.
 Roommate matching is not available with University of Florida dorms (which only match based on gender).
-Many students also use the corresponding Facebook Page for Windsor Hall or Ivy House and pick their own roommate.
+Many students also use the corresponding Facebook Page for Ivy House and pick their own roommate.

 That may be possible, depending on the time of year and whether or not University of Florida is currently accepting cancellations of University of Florida housing contracts.
 Please call one of our housing specialists at 352-376-6223 for more info about making changes to your housing.
 You can begin the process by completing the Luxury Residence Hall reservation form.
 In your comments, be sure to add that you have a current University of Florida Housing Contract.

-If the University of Florida is not your first choice and/or you do not intend to move to Gainesville and live in the luxury dorms, you should not requst a room reservation for Fall 2018.
-Due to the limited number of remaining rooms for Fall 2018, Windsor Hall and Ivy House are no longer accepting Undecided College Addendums.
-If you return housing paperwork for a Fall 2018 space, you will be responsible for the housing payments in the contract, even if you do not attend the University of Florida.
+If the University of Florida is not your first choice and/or you do not intend to move to Gainesville and live in the luxury dorms, you should not requst a room reservation for Fall 2023.
+Due to the limited number of remaining rooms for Fall 2023, Ivy House is no longer accepting Undecided College Addendums.
+If you return housing paperwork for a Fall 2023 space, you will be responsible for the housing payments in the contract, even if you do not attend the University of Florida.

-If you plan on using financial aid, we offer a luxury residence hall deferment payment plan which allows you to pay two installments rather than monthly installments.
-This deferment plan is popular with students because it allows them payment flexibility until after financial aid disbursement.
-All scholarships are sent directly to the University of Florida and are applied to tuition before any excess amounts are disbursed to the students for housing, books, etc. After the drop/add period, when you receive scholarships/grants/etc in excess of tuition fees for that semester, students are typically allowed to withdraw that money for housing, living expenses, books, etc. University of Florida Student Financial Affairs will be able to give you more info; you can contact them at 352-392-1275.
+All scholarships are sent directly to the University of Florida and are applied to tuition before any excess amounts are disbursed to the students for housing, books, etc. After the drop/add period, when you receive scholarships/grants/etc in excess of tuition fees for that semester, students are typically allowed to withdraw that money for housing, living expenses, books, etc. Keep in mind, however, that the reservation fee is due when you sign up, and that August and September installments will be due before financial aid is dispersed in the Fall semester, and the January and February installments will be due before it is dispersed in the Spring semester.
+Many students and parents pay for those months out of pocket (and/or reimburse themselves with any excess financial aide after it is dispersed).
+University of Florida Student Financial Affairs will be able to give you more info; you can contact them at 352-392-1275.
 You can also speak with a Housing Specialist about payment options at 352-376-6223.
-If you plan on utilizing a scholarship or financial aid, you should request a two installment housing contract before reserving a room.
-The standard housing contract requires monthly installments and doesn't allow for you to pay with deferment.

 No. In multiple years, the traditional residence halls have had to place three students into double rooms designed to house two students.
 This makes for a very rough transition from home to a first year at college.
-This will not happen at Ivy or Windsor.
-At Windsor Hall and Ivy House, you are guaranteed placement into both the residence hall building AND the room size and style that you sign up for.
+This will not happen at Ivy.
+At Ivy House, you are guaranteed placement into both the residence hall building AND the room size and style that you sign up for.
 There are no Late Applicant or Economy Triples in the luxury residence halls.
 We do not overbook housing.

 Like traditional University of Florida housing, the luxury residence halls are fully furnished, and all utilities are managed for you, allowing you to focus on school.
 The furniture packages vary, as indicated below: